Workers’ Compensation Attorney in Lincolnton, North Carolina

 It is important that you know your rights about pursuing workers compensation.
 Keep in mind:

 As you can see, the process can be quite complex and daunting, and your employer knows this.
-Pursuing a serious workers compensation claim on your own can be extremely challenging, but the skilled Lincolnton workers compensation lawyers at Teddy, Meekins & Talbert are ready to fight for you.
+Pursuing a serious workers’ compensation claim on your own can be extremely challenging, but the skilled Lincolnton workers’ compensation lawyers at Teddy, Meekins & Talbert, P.L.L.C., are ready to fight for you.

 Your employer cannot retaliate against you for filing a workers’ compensation claim.
 So you cannot be fired just because you got injured on the job.
 If you are concerned that you are going to lose your job after filing a workers’ compensation claim, contact an experienced labor law attorney immediately.

-The legal team at Teddy, Meekins, and Talbert, offer the personalized attention of a small town law firm.
+The legal team at Teddy, Meekins & Talbert, P.L.L.C., offer the personalized attention of a small town law firm.
 We bring to each case the legal experience, innovative approaches, and broad legal perspective of law firms in larger cities in order to best serve your legal needs.